RodrigoRVSN/dashFinances/server/readme.md

 - git clone https://github.com/rodrigorvsn/dashFinancesApi.git
 - yarn || npm install
 - Create your database (schema.sql)
+- Optional -> You can use docker-compose up
-- yarn dev in /server and /app
+- yarn dev in /server
 ```

 ## 📫 Contribuiting with dashFinances